-Liferay DXP and Liferay Portal EE are tested as compatible with particular versions of certain search platforms.
+The product is tested as compatible with particular versions of certain search platforms.
 The compatible versions are in the Integrated Technologies Compatibility Matrix.

 Elasticsearch is tested by Elastic as compatible with specific platform and software configurations eligible for support under Elastic's subscription offerings.
 The compatible versions are listed on the Elastic Support Matrix.

 Elasticsearch is not compatible with IBM JDK.
 If IBM JDK is required for use with Liferay DXP or Liferay Commerce, then Elasticsearch must be used in Remote mode with a compatible JDK.